GlennOnyango/TrainsIBM/README.md

 to each other starting from the left most node.
 </p>
 <p>
-This design focuses on a liner time complexity capable of a liner growth rate.
+This design focuses on a linear time complexity capable of a liner growth rate.
 Therefore, no matter how big a route or graph is theoretically it should scale the same way.
 </p>